dr-j0nes/adventOfCode22/README.md

 Stuck a bit - hit a wall where I'm not seeing the newlines that separate the "elves" This could be an issue with my logic OR how ```atoi``` consumes whitespace.

+Ok, figured it out - just needed to read forward 2 bytes after we found a '\r' If we saw another '\r', we were in a newline.
+This caught a bug I wasn't seeing previously - we were duplicating the value after a newline, because ```atoi``` cosumes whitespace BEFORE the value it converts - so we'd see a newline, but it would be read like an int because there was a valid convertable string waiting for it.